 Under the lowa Code the employer must advise the claimant of the three day notice requirement and give the claimant a copy of that requirement.
 The notice requirement must be separate from the contract for hire.
-The employer did not provide the claimant with the proper notice requirements.
-It did not give the claimant a copy of the notice requirement.
-Therefore, the employer failed to satisfy the requirements of lowa Code Section 96.5-1-j.
-Benefits are allowed, provided the claimant is otherwise eligible.
+The employer did not provide the claimant with the proper notice requirements and has, therefore, failed to satisfy the requirements of lowa Code Section 96.5-1-j.
+Benefits are allowed for the two week period ending December 30, 2017, provided the claimant is otherwise eligible.